 Perhaps you don’t want to think about it.
 I understand you.
 Trust me, I hate thinking about negative things.
 On the other hand, I want to convince you that you need to do what has to be done, one way or another.

-Stop procrastinating because your life can be way more complicated tomorrow.
+Stop procrastinating because your life could be way more complicated tomorrow.
 And you need to be ready to face it.

 How do you do so?
 That’s the way: put on a happy, upbeat song, so you can get rid of the laziness.
 And start getting things done.
 Take control of this giant creature called life.
 It’s unstable and unfair — but can also be beautiful and rewarding.
 It all depends on how determined you are to pursue your goals and dreams.